plokhotnyuk/jsoniter-scala/README.md

 - Fields can be annotated as transient or just not defined in the constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in the primary constructor of classes
 - Reading and writing of any arbitrary bytes or raw values are possible by using custom codecs
-- Parsing exception always reports a hexadecimal offset of `Array[Byte]`, `java.io.InputStream` or `java.nio.ByteBuffer`
+- Parsing exception always reports a hexadecimal offset of `Array[Byte]`, `java.nio.ByteBuffer`, `java.io.InputStream`/
-  where it occurs, and an optional hex dump affected by error part of an internal byte buffer
+  `java.io.FileInputStream` where it occurs, and an optional hex dump affected by error part of an internal byte buffer
 - Configurable by field annotation ability to read/write numeric fields from/to string values
 - Both key and value codecs are specialized to work with primitives efficiently without boxing/unboxing
-- No extra buffering is required when parsing from `java.io.InputStream` or serializing to `java.io.OutputStream`
+- No extra buffering is required when parsing from `java.io.InputStream`/`java.io.FileInputStream` or serializing to `java.io.OutputStream`/`java.io.FileOuputStream`
 - Using black box macros only for codec generation ensures that your types will never be changed
 - Ability to print generated code for codecs using an implicit val of `CodecMakerConfig.PrintCodec` type in a scope of codec derivation